 In order to better serve the community, BPL has applied for funding through the Greenpoint Community Environmental Fund to create the Greenpoint Environmental Education Center (“The GEEC”).
 This new facility would be co-located at BPL’s Greenpoint Library and would provide students and residents with environmental education programs, information and special collections that increase awareness and stewardship of the local environment.
 The GEEC would also provide a unique space to learn about the history of Greenpoint and its ongoing environmental challenges.

-The GEEC would also offer a much-needed, centrally-located space where community groups dedicated to addressing environmental issues can hold meetings and host public programming and workshops.
+In addition, the GEEC would offer a much-needed, centrally-located space where community groups dedicated to addressing environmental issues can hold meetings and host public programming and workshops.

-To support this and other Greenpoint Library projects, become a Friend of the Library: http://www.bklynlibrary.org/support/friends-groups/
+To support this and other Greenpoint Library projects, become a Friend of the Library.

 The Greenpoint Community Environmental Fund (GCEF) is a $19.5 million grant program created by the State of New York with monies obtained through a settlement with ExxonMobil over its Greenpoint oil spill.
 The GCEF’s goal is to fund projects that will address the Greenpoint community’s environmental priorities through a process that is open, transparent, and ensures ongoing engagement and partnership with the community.